 Cleaning those holding tanks

 Wait, you thought you just cleaned your holding tanks, right?
 Sort of.
-But there’s no way you can match the scrubbing and flushing process that All Pro Water Flow dealers like Kleen Tank can.
+But there’s no way you can match the scrubbing and flushing process that Kleen Tank can.
 With our special equipment, training and processes, we’re able to get your holding tanks as clean as they were when they came from the factory.
 Plus, in most cases, we can get inaccurate holding tank sensors working again!